Dual Momentum, discovered and popularized by Gary Antonacci, is one of the investment strategies that I endorse and personally use.

 These are very broad parameters, but are based on verifiable academic research.
 Dual Momentum is branded as such because it evaluates two simple forms of momentum: relative momentum and absolute momentum.

 Relative momentum is the comparison of two assets within the same broad asset category.
-For the purposes of Dual Momentum, our relative momentum category is the equity universe: stocks.
-To keep things simple, we look at the recent historical performance of two popular broad stock indices: U.S. stocks and International stocks.
+For the purposes of Dual Momentum, our relative momentum category is the equity universe: the U.S. stock index compared to the International stock index.

 Relative momentum evaluations are not exclusive to broad stock indices.
 For example, if you compare the recent historical performance of Apple, Inc. (AAPL) and Microsoft (MSFT), you would also be conducting a relative momentum evaluation within the large-cap tech stock asset category.

-Absolute momentum evaluations are the comparison of any asset class to a risk-free asset, usually represented by short-term government bonds.
-In Dual Momentum, we compare the recent historical performance of the highest performing asset in our relative momentum evaluation to the recent historical performance of short-term government bonds.
+Absolute momentum evaluations are the comparison of any asset class to a risk-free asset, usually represented by Treasury bills.
+In Dual Momentum, we compare our relative momentum evaluation winner to the recent historical performance of short-term government bonds.

 Once you have determined the preferred asset after your relative momentum and absolute momentum evaluations, you would ensure your entire portfolio is invested in that preferred asset.
 If you already hold that asset (which is the case the majority of the time), you would do nothing that month.
 If you hold a different asset, you would sell the asset you have and purchase the asset dictated by your Dual Momentum evaluations.